kailash-manasarovar/statement/docs/index.md

 ## What happens to those who complain

-- If you complain about what's going on in Dénia you're put to death, or maimed for life, or terrorized relentlessly, or worse.
+- If you complain about what's going on in Dénia you're put to death, or maimed for life, or your children are kidnapped, or you're terrorized relentlessly, or worse.
 - I recall [a British woman telling me she'd refused to do porn](timeline/2011-to-2020/2013.md#the-british-woman-who-refused-to-do-porn) with her *much-younger-Spanish-boyfriend* and that he'd become enraged.
 - When I saw her again, fifteen years later, she was crippled; my guess is due to regular pesticide-dousing of clothes and belongings.
 - Then there was unusually irascible Maria, living alone, her liver swollen to three times its size; all her doctors and even the hospital in Valencia telling her it was nothing!